 - Being aware of scams like phishing.

 6. Use the right communication channels.

-Gone are the days where you’re stuck behind a desk all day.
+Gone are the days when you’re stuck behind a desk all day.
 At the same time, you’re expected to respond to clients and colleagues ASAP.
-As such, gig workers think mobile first.
+As such, gig workers think mobile-first.

 8. They embrace the cloud.

-This not only eliminates those costs, but it also allows you to access and manage these documents from your mobile device.
-And, if your device ever crashes, your files are still these since they’re on the cloud.
+This not only eliminates those costs but also allows you to access and manage these documents from your mobile device.
+And, if your device ever crashes, your files are still there since they’re on the cloud.

-Storing your data on the cloud can also get pricey.
+Storing your data in the cloud can also get pricey.
 It’s been found that storing a single TB of file data is $3,351 a year.
-Thankfully, there are free cloud storage options like Google Drive, Mega, Box, and pCloud.
+Thankfully, there are free cloud storage options like Google Drive, Mega, Box, and iCloud.

-9. Know how to to get paid quickly and reliably.
+9. Know how to get paid quickly and reliably.